-My job as a designer is to guide you through the ever increasing complexity of the building process, to help clarify your dreams, to provide documents to guide the construction, to help you get the best value for the large expenditures involved, to keep all the players in the drama on the same team, and to make this all fun.
+Our job as designers is to guide you through the ever increasing complexity of the building process, to help clarify your dreams, to provide documents to guide the construction, to help you get the best value for the large expenditures involved, to keep all the players on the same team, and to make this all fun.

 Approached with enthusiasm, confidence, imagination, teamwork, and a sense of humor, a building project can be a wonderful creative experience.

-The most gratifying results, both in design and enjoyment of the effort, come when there is a strong sense of partnership between you and me.
+The most gratifying results, both in design and enjoyment of the effort, come when there is a strong sense of partnership between you and our team.
 The best design solutions come from collaboration and working closely together enhances the assurance that you will be thrilled with the final scheme.

 The first stage is to define as clearly as possible your needs as well as any problems the project is to address.
 We’ll begin to develop criteria for judging the design.
 You’ll find that it helps to separate the definition of the problem from the solution.
 We focus on the activities that the space must provide for, the kinds of spaces you find inspiring, and other lifestyle and function-oriented factors.
 In addition, we take stock of the resources available, which involves measuring existing conditions, analyzing the sunlight, views, zoning requirements, neighboring structures, establishing the budget, and so on.